Amarendracho/learn_python_by_code/README.md

 8. oops
 9. Exception Handling
 10. Files
-11. IAM STUPID AND DUMB SO EVERY
+11. IAM STUPID AND DUMB SO EVERYT